Bryce Rainer: Amateur career

-Rainer lives in Simi Valley, California and attended Harvard-Westlake School.
-He batted .392 while also pitching for the Wolverines during his freshman season and had a 9-0 record.
-Rainer did not pitch during his sophomore year due to an arm injury.
+Rainer was raised in Simi Valley, California and attended Harvard-Westlake School.
+He batted .392 while also pitching for Harvard-Westlake during his freshman season and had a 9–0 record.
+He did not pitch during his sophomore year due to an arm injury.
 Rainer batted .436 with 34 hits and 19 RBI as a junior.
-Rainer also returned to pitching and was part of a combined no-hitter.
-During his senior season Rainer and Harvard-Westlake played in the National High School Invitational and batted .538 during the tournament.
+He also returned to pitching and was part of a combined no-hitter.
+During his senior season, Rainer and Harvard-Westlake played in the National High School Invitational, and he hit had a .538 batting average during the tournament.
+He finished his senior year batting .505 with four home runs.

+Rainer also played for the United States national under-18 team in the 2023 U-18 Baseball World Cup.

-Rainer was committed to play college baseball at Texas.
-He previously had committed to play at UCLA.
+Rainer committed to play college baseball for the Texas Longhorns.
+He previously had committed to play for the UCLA Bruins.

 Professional career

-Rainer was drafted by the Detroit Tigers in the 1st round, with the 11th overall selection, of the 2024 Major League Baseball draft.
-On July 22, 2024, Rainer signed with the Tigers on a $5.8 million contract.
-He made his professional debut in 2025 with the Single-A Lakeland Flying Tigers, batting .288/.383/.448 with five home runs, 22 RBI, and nine stolen bases.
-On June 7, 2025, it was announced that Rainer would require season-ending surgery to repair a dislocated right shoulder.
+The Detroit Tigers selected Rainer in the first round with the 11th overall selection of the 2024 MLB draft as a shortstop.
+On July 22, he signed with the Tigers on a $5.8 million contract.

+Rainer made his professional debut in 2025 with the Single-A Lakeland Flying Tigers, batting to a .288/.383/.448 slash line with five home runs, 22 RBI, and nine stolen bases over 35 games.
+On June 7, it was announced that Rainer would require season-ending surgery to repair a dislocated right shoulder.
+Rainer returned to Lakeland to open the 2026 season with whom he hit .167 with one home run over 11 games.
+In mid-April, he was promoted to the High-A West Michigan Whitecaps.